shpunter/numio-bigmath/README.md

 * **Flexible Rounding:** Round numbers to the nearest integer or a specific number of decimal places with various rounding modes (up, down, half-up, half-down, half-even, half-odd) to meet your exact requirements.
 * **Round Based on Significant Figures:** Control rounding based on the number of significant figures, crucial for scientific and engineering applications.
 * **Chain Operations with Pipe:** Simplify complex calculations by chaining arithmetic operations in a readable and intuitive manner.
-* **Analyze Data Distribution:** Calculate quartiles (Q1, Q2, Q3) to understand the spread and central tendency of your numerical data, helping identify outliers and the shape of the distribution.
+* **Analyze Data Distribution:**
+    * **Calculate Quartiles (Q1, Q2, Q3):** Understand the spread and central tendency of your numerical data, helping identify outliers and the shape of the distribution.
+    * **Calculate Median Absolute Deviation (MAD):** Measure the dispersion of a dataset, providing a robust alternative to standard deviation that is less sensitive to outliers.
+    * **Calculate Interquartile Range (IQR):** Determine the spread of the middle 50% of your data, useful for identifying the central bulk and potential outliers.
+* **Compare Numbers:**
+    * **Check for Equality (`isEqual`):** Accurately determine if two arbitrary-precision numbers are equal.
+    * **Check if Left is Greater (`isLeftGreater`):** Precisely compare two arbitrary-precision numbers to see if the left operand is greater than the right.
 * **Sort Numbers Accurately:** Sort arrays of numbers, including negative and decimal values, in ascending or descending order, correctly handling string representations of numbers that JavaScript's native sort might misinterpret.
 * **Calculate Central Tendency:** Easily compute the mean (average) of a set of numbers.
 * **Identify Extremes:** Find the maximum and minimum values within an array of numbers.